 Caribbean Reef Sharks:

-The Hammerhead is one of the most elusive sharks in Cozumel.
-In 20 years, I have only seen one on the reefs of Cozumel.
 These sharks enjoy the tastes of various animals such as other sharks, squids, crabs, jacks, herrings, tarpon, sardines, boxfish, toadfish, sea catfish, groupers, and their absolute favorite dish, rays.
 These sharks hunt for their creature of choice twice a day around dawn and dusk.
 The most well-known factor about them would undoubtedly have to deal with their namesake.
 These sharks have flat, T-shaped heads that make them stand out from other sharks.